Efficient Error Prediction for Differentially Private Algorithms: Background

 \subsection{Differential Privacy}

-Differential privacy~\cite{dwork_calibrating_2006} is a statistical notion of privacy that quantifies the privacy loss.
-Since differential privacy is a definition and not an implementation, differential privacy can be achieved in different ways but must satisfy the following definition (\Cref{def:dp}):
+Differential privacy~\cite{dwork_calibrating_2006,dwork_differential_2006} is a statistical notion of privacy that quantifies the privacy loss.
+Since differential privacy is a definition and not an implementation, differential privacy can be achieved in different ways, but must always satisfy \Cref{paperE:def:dp}.
+To define differential privacy, we must first define neighboring data sets (\Cref{paperE:def:neighbors}).

+\begin{mydef}[Neighboring Data Sets] Two data sets, $D$ and $D'$, are neighboring if and only if they differ on at most one element $d$.
+That is, $D'$ can be constructed from $D$ by adding or removing one single element $d$: